FillyLumi/PlugDjButBad/README.md

 ## Getting started

-1. **Configure your moderators.** In `index.html`, edit the `MODERATOR_ROSTER` array so it lists each person allowed to manage the queue.
+1. **Configure your moderators.** In `scripts/config.js`, update the `moderatorRoster` entries so the file lists each person allowed to manage the queue.
 Give every moderator a unique `id`, a friendly `label`, and a SHA-256 hash of their personal key.
 You can generate hashes from the command line with `printf 'your-secret' | sha256sum` or in the browser console with:

    ```js
    Array.from(